 - 2-3 heaping tbsp avocado

-- 1 tbsp coconut butter not the oil part
+- 1 tablespoon coconut butter not the oil part

 OPTIONS: if aloe is added, lime juice must be added.

-- 1 tbsp aloe vera gel inner fillet only
+- 1 tablespoon aloe vera gel inner fillet only

-- 1-2 tsp lime juice from a fresh lime
+- 1-2 teaspoon lime juice from a fresh lime

 - In a high-speed blender blast all ingredients (except ice, lime juice, and aloe) together until creamy and blended.
 You may have to scrape the sides from time to time.